universal-ctags/ctags/docs/man/ctags.1.rst

 	ENABLED
 		Whether the kind is enabled or not.
 It takes ``yes`` or ``no``.
-		(Currently all roles are enabled.
-An option for disabling a specified role is not implemented yet.)

 	DESCRIPTION
 		Human readable description for the role.